Perturbation theory for the $\Phi^4_3$ measure, revisited with Hopf algebras: Set-up

 where the new counterterms are defined as follows.
 We write $G_N$ for the truncated Green function given by

 where $-\lambda_k = (2\pi)^2\norm{k}^2$ are the eigenvalues of the Laplacian on $\Lambda$.
 Then we have

 Our aim in the following is to provide a compact partial proof of this result, based on recent developments in combinatorics in the Wiener chaos, on Hopf-algebraic methods, and on analytic bounds for BPHZ renormalisation.
-More precisely, we are going to address the question of convergence of the truncated partition function $Z_N$ in the limit $N\to\infty$.
+More precisely, we are going to address the question of convergence of the truncated partition function $Z_N$ (in the sense of \emph{formal power series}) in the limit $N\to\infty$.

 It will be useful to introduce some additional notation.
 We will use the symbols

 for Wick powers, as well as the shorthands